HAJEKEL/cor_mdp_ahold/README.md

 - [the voice_requests package](voice_requests): This package contains the chatGPT-based voice assistant functionality.
 - [the retail_store_skills pakcage](retail_store_skills): This package contains action servers for the skills that the robot performs.
 - [the flexBE package](https://gitlab.tudelft.nl/cor/ro47007/2023/team-20/albert_flexbe): This package contains the FlexBE states and behaviors that we use for the complex behavioral control of our robot.
+- [the customer_detection package](customer_detection): This package contains a node that detects customers in an image using the HOG (Histogram of Oriented Gradients) method.
+- [the lidar_cluster package](lidar_cluster): This package contains a node that processes laser scan data and generates TF (Transform) messages for detected clusters in the environment.

 Information about these packages can be found in their respective READMEs (click on the links).